DesiresAreGrey/Website/docs/misc/apex-weapon-stats/index.md

     <a href="https://github.com/DesiresAreGrey/Website/tree/main/docs/assets/misc/apex-weapon-stats/data">Browse/Download data</a>
   </div>
   <p style="margin-top: 0; font-size: 0.6rem; opacity: 0.7;">Data was extracted through RSX as .vdf files, then later parsed into json using a C# program.
 The folder linked above contains a _index.json file, which is the list of all the seasons. sXX.json is the json file loaded by the site, while the sXX-archive.zip file contains all the vdf files, individual weapon json files, and csv files of all the blast/recoil patterns.</p>
-  <p style="margin-top: 0; font-size: 0.6rem; opacity: 0.7;">The process is heavily automated, so it should be very easy to update as Apex updates with new seasons/splits.</p>
+  <p style="margin-top: 0; font-size: 0.6rem; opacity: 0.7;">The process is automated so it should be very easy to update as Apex updates with new seasons/splits.</p>
 </div>